You can spend as much as you want on a date, but spending a lot is not required in Charlotte.

 Price varies by game

-Charlotte’s first arcade bar is currently rebuilding at a new location.
-It will feature classic arcade, pinball, and console games.
+Charlotte’s first arcade bar is in its second incarnation, and features classic arcade, pinball, and console games.
 Make sure to check their Facebook event page for upcoming free play nights or other special events, once it reopens.

 Topgolf costs up to $45 per hour per bay, depending on the time of day.
 But on Tuesdays it’s half price.
 And the price is per bay, not per person.
 A bay can accommodate up to 6 people, so it’s especially affordable as a group date…on Tuesdays.